Impossible-Robotics/impossible-robotics.github.io/_posts/featured/2019-1-12-frc-kickoff.md

 ---
 title: 'FRC Kickoff'
 author: 'Bauke Westendorp'
-tags: ['frc', 'kickoff', 'frc kickoff', 'new season']
+summary: >-  # This is used in the description of google searches.
+Use as many keywords as possible.
-summary: >-
+  On fifth and sixth of January we had our annual FRC Kickoff event.
-  On fifth and sixth of January we had our annual kick-off event.
   Like the last few years, we did this event in the Doe  Museum in Veendam.
 thumbnail: '/res/posts/2019-10-22-frc-kickoff/t1.jpg'
 ---